natidemis/BCJ-AI-API/README.md

          ```
   * `POST` insert a bug
     * Data requirement for request in JSON format:
+      * `user_id` must be an int, an indentification of a specific user, to access or initiate the given users database.
       * summary and description must be string values, either summary or description may be empty but not both.
       * Structured_info must be valid for insertion and must contain the following:
          *  id, an integer and unique in the database.